Thames River Cruise: Tickets

 No items found.

-Thames River Cruise FAQs
+Thames River Cruise London FAQs

 • What types of Thames River cruises are available?

-• Tower Bridge, The Tower of London, The Houses of Parliament and Big Ben, The London Eye, St. Paul’s Cathedral, Shakespeare’s Globe Theatre, The Shard.
+• Cruises typically pass iconic landmarks such as Tower Bridge, The Tower of London, The Houses of Parliament and Big Ben, The London Eye, St. Paul’s Cathedral, Shakespeare’s Globe Theatre and The Shard.

 • Do Thames River cruises operate year-round?

-• Are Thames River cruises suitable for children?
+• Are Thames River Cruises suitable for children?

 • Yes, Thames River cruises are generally very family-friendly.
 Most sightseeing cruises offer interesting commentary that children can also enjoy.
-Some operators even have kid-friendly features such as activity packs!
+Some operators even have kid-friendly features such as activity packs.

-• What is the best time to take a Thames River cruise?
+• What is the best time to take a Thames River Cruise?

 London Fun Facts